ericfields/StockBot/documentation/QUOTES.md

 Up to 10 stocks/options can be quoted at once.

-### Quoting Portfolios
+### Quoting Indexes

-You can quote users' portfolios just as you would a stock.
+You can quote users' indexes just as you would a stock.

 `/quote FOLIO`

-When quoting portfolios, the actual dollar value of the portfolio is hidden, and only the percentage change of the portfolio is displayed.
-This allows users to maintain their portfolio assets accurately without having to worry about other users knowing how much money they actually have.
+When quoting indexes, the actual dollar value of the index is hidden, and only the percentage change of the index is displayed.
+This allows users to maintain their index assets accurately without having to worry about other users knowing how much money they actually have.

-When you quote multiple user portfolios, a different line will be plotted for each portfolio, making it easy for users to compare their performance.
+When you quote multiple user indexes, a different line will be plotted for each index, making it easy for users to compare their performance.

 `/quote MYSTUFF,YOURSTUFF`

-You can also quote portfolios alongside stocks and options.
-You can quote up to ten stocks/options/portfolios at once.
+You can also quote indexes alongside stocks and options.
+You can quote up to ten stocks/options/indexes at once.

 `/quote MYSTUFF,YOURSTUFF,AMZN,AAPL`